Collaborations, Films

 * The evening will be introduced by the curator of the programme and founder of Shasha Movies Róisín Tapponi

-The Flowers Stand Silently, Witnessing, Theo Panagopoulos (United Kingdom, 2024), digital video with sound, 17 min
+The Flowers Stand Silently, Witnessing, directed by Theo Panagopoulos, United Kingdom, 2024, 17 min, digital video with sound, Arabic, English

-Thousand Thrashing Arms, Dina Mimi (Palestine/South Africa, 2024), digital video with sound, 14 min
+Thousand Thrashing Arms, directed by Dina Mimi, Palestine/South Africa, 2024, 14 min, digital video with sound, no spoken language